cloud-hypervisor/cloud-hypervisor/docs/api.md

 * 4 vCPUs
 * 1 GB of RAM
 * 1 virtio based networking interface
-* Direct kernel boot from a custom 5.5.0 Linux kernel located at `/opt/clh/kernel/vmlinux-virtio-fs-virtio-iommu`
+* Direct kernel boot from a custom 5.6.0-rc4 Linux kernel located at `/opt/clh/kernel/vmlinux-virtio-fs-virtio-iommu`
-* Using a Clear Linux image as its root filesystem, located at `/opt/clh/images/clear-30080-kvm.img`
+* Using a Ubuntu image as its root filesystem, located at `/opt/clh/images/focal-server-cloudimg-amd64.raw`

 ```shell
 #!/bin/bash